 Also required is the successful completion of comprehensive examinations (COMP 598-01 w/classes; COMP 599-02 w/o classes) in the areas of theory and analysis, and repertoire and compositional practice post 1900.
 The student may schedule the comprehensive examinations following the adviser's written approval.

 A recital of original chamber music (minimum 30 minutes of music) must be presented prior to graduation, typically in the final semester of study (MUS 940, 0 credit hours).
 Students presenting this recital must submit completed scores of their recital programs at least 30 days in advance of the recital date.
-All materials should be emailed as a pdf to the composition faculty.
+All materials should be emailed as pdfs to the composition faculty.
 Composition faculty approval is required for this recital to take place (students are encouraged to submit well in advance of the 30-day deadline).
 You have two opportunities to pass the graduation recital.
 Should you fail the recital a second time, you are dismissed from the MM degree program in Composition.

 Graduate recitals are scheduled at the beginning of each academic year.
-Contact the Production Office of the School of Music at firstname.lastname@example.org to schedule a recital date at the beginning of the year in which you plan to graduate.
+Contact the Production Office of the Departments of Music at email@example.com to schedule a recital date at the beginning of the year in which you plan to graduate.
 Graduation recitals may be held during the summer sessions; however, you must be registered in the session during which your recital takes place.
 You must also submit complete program information to the Music Office at least two weeks prior to the recital date.

 As a thesis, you must deposit a score of an extended work for orchestra or large instrumental ensemble.
 Please consult Catholic University's detailed thesis guidelines, which discuss document formatting and submission procedure.